jcarpenter/joshcarpenter.ca/src/posts/storms.md

 ### Wave heights

-> "Extreme wave heights across the globe have increased by around 5% over the past three decades (medium confidence)."==[The Ocean and Cryosphere in a Changing Climate](https://www.ipcc.ch/srocc/home/).
+> Extreme wave heights across the globe have increased by around 5% over the past three decades (medium confidence).==[The Ocean and Cryosphere in a Changing Climate](https://www.ipcc.ch/srocc/home/).
 Geneva, Switzerland: IPCC.
 25 Sep 2019.
 6--3.==

 ### Industrial spills